jackeen/udacity-algorithms-project-2/explanation_5.md

 ## Time complexity

-The time complexity of insertion is O(n), suppose the characters of word is n.
+The time complexity of insertion is O(n).

+Suppose the characters of word is n.

+algorithms:
+ - iterate every characters of given word until worn out letters, O(n)
+ - finishing the adding word by setting the sign of existed word, O(1)

 The time complexity of finding suffix is O(n * m).